md-munna-khan/Explore-The-Fundamentals-of-Node-Js/Readme.md

 ## 12-2 Frontend vs Backend Development
 ###### static web site it is pre make website
 - cross device not supported design all device create make extra responsive
+- A static website is made up of fixed content — HTML, CSS, and maybe a little JavaScript.
+The content does not change unless a developer manually updates the code.
 ![alt text](image-6.png)
 ###### dynamic web side  server side rendering first order then he is maked
+- A dynamic website can show different content and respond to user input.
+It uses server-side languages (like Node.js, PHP) and databases (like MongoDB, MySQL) to generate content dynamically.

 ![alt text](image-7.png)
 ###### Dynamic website client side rendering using api
+- This is a modern and popular approach.
+The frontend is built using frameworks like React.js, and it gets content/data from an API — often from a backend server or a third-party service.
 ![alt text](image-8.png)
 ![alt text](image-9.png)
  ###### Benefits of using API